provider image

 Rehabilitation therapies

-Rehabilitation specialists help people with MS maintain or bring back their mobility and functional independence.
+Rehabilitation specialists help people with MS maintain or bring back their mobility, balance, daily functioning, and independence.
 Specialists include:

 Complementary and alternative therapies

-There’s evidence that complementary and alternative therapies might be helpful for some people with MS. These include:
+There’s some evidence that complementary and alternative therapies might be helpful for MS symptoms.
+Options include:

 Diet and lifestyle